camunda/camunda-platform/README.md

 ## Desktop Modeler

-> :information_source: The Desktop Modeler [open source, free to use](https://github.com/camunda/camunda-modeler).
+> :information_source: The Desktop Modeler is [open source, free to use](https://github.com/camunda/camunda-modeler).

-[Download the Desktop Modeler](https://camunda.com/download/modeler/) to start modeling BPMN, DMN and Camunda Forms on your local machine.
+[Download the Desktop Modeler](https://camunda.com/download/modeler/) and start modeling BPMN, DMN and Camunda Forms on your local machine.

 ### Deploy or execute a process